Jon Bon Jovi Gets Sassy On Stage With Rihanna, Who Wore A See-Through Shirt In An Epic Throwback Duet

 "Prince theatre, Madrid...I was there," recalled a second Instagram user in the comments section of the post.

-“This is EPIC!
-Just look at her, she’s gorgeous,” claimed a third follower.
+"This is EPIC!
+Just look at her, she's gorgeous," added a third follower.

-“Also, you’re the king of covers!
-It’s incredible how you can take someone’s song and make it your own in a way.
-My favorite covers you have done are ‘Old Time Rock ‘N Roll,’ ‘Mercy,’ and ‘Start Me Up,'” claimed one follower.
+"Also, you're the king of covers!
+It's incredible how you can take someone's song and make it your own in a way.
+My favorite covers you have done are 'Old Time Rock 'N Roll,' 'Mercy,' and 'Start Me Up,'" wrote another person.